Agnes of Waiblingen

 Agnes of Waiblingen (1072/73 – 24 September 1143), also known as Agnes of Germany, Agnes of Franconia and Agnes of Saarbrücken, was a member of the Salian imperial family.
 Through her first marriage, she was Duchess of Swabia; through her second marriage, she was Margravine of Austria.

 Family

-She was the daughter of Henry IV, Holy Roman Emperor, and Bertha of Savoy.
+Agnes was the daughter of Henry IV, Holy Roman Emperor, and Bertha of Savoy.
 She was named after her paternal grandmother, Agnes of Poitou.
 She had two siblings, Adelaide/Adelheid and Henry, who died in infancy, and two brothers, Conrad, and Henry.
 Her mother died when she was around 15, and around 17, her father remarried to Eupraxia of Kiev.

+Agnes' toponymic byname of Waiblingen references the German town of Waiblingen, an important Salian stronghold at the time.
+However, this is a modern designation, and there is no contemporary evidence for her having been born in Waiblingen, or being called of Waiblingen by others during and after her lifetime.

 First marriage

 In 1079, aged seven, Agnes was betrothed to Frederick, a member of the Hohenstaufen dynasty; at the same time, Henry IV invested Frederick as the new duke of Swabia.
 The couple married in 1086, when Agnes was fourteen.
 They had two sons and three daughters: